spookyoo/PlanMyCourse/README.md

     To make it so that the project runs on any OS, make sure you have that of docker desktop installed.
     If you do have it, these are the steps:
-        ***Note you are running this on a UNIX device (linux or mac) and you are getting permission errors, add sudo before the command to every command that uses docker.
+        * Note, if you are running this on a UNIX device (linux or mac) and you are getting permission errors, add sudo before the command to every command that uses docker.
         example:
-            sudo docker-compose up -d ***
+            sudo docker-compose up -d

         If on windows just follow the instructions normally